-A Subcontractor Agreement is a legal contract which allows you, as a contractor, to engage with a sub-contractor for the provision of services.
+A Subcontractor Agreement is a legal contract that allows you, as a contractor, to engage with a sub-contractor to provide services.

 It outlines the details of the work or project to be performed and the terms of the agreement, including services, payment terms, confidentiality, termination and limitation of liability.

 A Subcontractor Agreement can be used when you (as the head contractor) don’t have the human resources or skills to complete work that you have been contracted to perform.

 A well-written agreement will not only provide you with legal protection; it will also help manage your contractor’s expectations.

 - A business (“head contractor”) engaging a subcontractor for specific services or a project

 Yes, definitely!
 A contract protects both you and your subcontractors.

 You should always have a contract signed before work starts.